janosgyerik/homepage/_posts/2013-07-13-habitrpg-is-helping-me-live-healthier-and-balance-my-activities-better.markdown

 Sure, this might not work for everyone.
 In any case here are some extra tips for beginners:
 <ul>
-	<li><span style="line-height: 14px;">The site is extremely buggy at the moment.
+	<li>The site is extremely buggy at the moment.
 Be careful.
 Maybe don't gamify your entire life just yet.
-Start slow, and see as it goes, discovering the bugs and learning how to deal with them.</span></li>
+Start slow, and see as it goes, discovering the bugs and learning how to deal with them.</li>
 	<li>Don't bother creating your own Rewards.
 From level 2 you can see the many built-in rewards, which are too good and hard enough to earn.</li>
 	<li>Don't bother about the tags and advanced options.
 If you want to avoid hitting bugs, try to use the site the simplest possible way.</li>
 	<li>Don't bother entering Todos.
 Install the <a href="https://chrome.google.com/webstore/detail/habitrpg/pidkmpibnnnhneohdgjclfdjpijggmjj">Chrome Extension</a> and link it to your other todo applications, such as Google Tasks, Asana or Workflowy.</li>